Being an effective leader includes many aspects, from experience and knowledge right through to planning and strategy.

 If you want to really stand out as a leader, then it comes down to how well you communicate with others and what sort of relationships you are building.

 Great leaders offer so much more than business knowledge and strategy.
 They know how to build trust and empower those they work with.
 Their people skills are what puts them apart and in a superior league to the lesser model of leadership.

-We recently had an open chat session with our team and asked them what they see as stand out attitudes in great leaders and what unsuccessful leaders should address if they want to engage their team.
+We recently had an open chat session with our team and asked them what they see as stand out attitudes in good leaders and what unsuccessful leaders should address if they want to engage their team.

 We came up with the following:

 1. Positive communication

 If you choose to congratulate and encourage or to order and criticise, your choice will clearly set the tone of your leadership.

 On the other hand, those leaders who bark orders with little appreciation of the contribution anyone else makes is not going to earn trust or respect.

 3. Unite the team

 While it’s good to be vulnerable and to let your team know that you are a person, it’s also important to see the vulnerabilities of others and to unite your staff.

 4. Empower and develop others